pcourbin/pyimaprotect/docs/usage.rst

     from pyimaprotect import IMAProtect, STATUS_NUM_TO_TEXT

     ima = IMAProtect('myusername','mysuperpassword')
-    # Use contract_number if you have multiple contracts and remote_webdriver if you use a remote webdriver for selenium, see https://hub.docker.com/r/selenium/standalone-firefox
+    # Use contract_number if you have multiple contracts, headless if you want to run in headless mode, timeout if you want to set a custom timeout and remote_webdriver if you use a remote webdriver for selenium, see https://hub.docker.com/r/selenium/standalone-firefox
-    # ima = IMAProtect(username='jmyusername', password='mysuperpassword', contract_number='contractid', remote_webdriver='http://localhost:4444')
+    # ima = IMAProtect(username='myusername', password='mysuperpassword', contract_number='contractid', headless=True, timeout=30, remote_webdriver='http://localhost:4444')

     print("# Get Status")
     imastatus = ima.status
     print("Current Alarm Status: %d (%s)" % (imastatus,STATUS_NUM_TO_TEXT[imastatus]))